THE NEXT SUSTAINABLE MODEL OF RETAIL

 It is estimated that by 2050 there will be more plastic than fish in the ocean.
 In Indonesia, the underprivileged communities are often excluded from waste management services.
 If the problem persists, it will have devastating consequences to our ecosystems, economy and health.
 Our solution mitigates the mounting plastic waste issue by tackling it at the source to promote a cleaner environment.

 15% of products’ prices stem from the costs of packaging.
 When goods are sold in smaller quantities, the cost of packaging adds up to more money spent - poverty tax.
 The vulnerable population in Indonesia and those who do not have the capacity to purchase in bulk due to financial or space limitation pay the highest price for smaller quantities in everyday products.
 We break this cycle by delivering the goods at lower prices by cutting out added cost of plastic packaging.

 Siklus tackles plastic pollution at the source while making everyday necessities affordable for low-income communities.
 We replace non-recyclable sachets with refill vending machines, designed to dispense a variety of portion sizes to accommodate our consumers’ limited storage space.
 Unit prices are 20% less, a significant saving for those who spend almost half of their income on food and homecare.
 With insights gained from our dispensing technology, we offer FMCGs companies an equitable, sustainable, and scalable solution.

 MEET THE TEAM

 Jane von Rabenau

-Jane’s professional background is at the intersection of behavioral economics and international development, and she has spent most of her career working on projects targeting low-income populations.
-She completed her Bachelor at LSE, and her MPA at Harvard, both with scholarships.
+After finishing her studies at LSE and Harvard, Jane spent her career at the intersection of behavioral economics and international development, working on projects targeting low-income populations.
 Her mission is to disrupt the way retail is done at the Bottom of the Pyramid.